“Nobody Died At Sandy Hook”

 “The cars there on 14 December 2012 don’t look the same as in Hicks’ photograph.” pg.
 49

-To demonstrate, I’ll start with what I’ll refer to as “evacuation photo #1” by Shannon Hicks:
+Take “evacuation photo #1” by Shannon Hicks:

-The vehicles seen in the above photo are:
+The vehicles in the photo are:

 #1: Green Saturn Vue